paulwarren/nzde/dict/M/README.md

 <b>1</b> <i>n.</i> (Rural) [mustering] rocky high altitude grazing land, too steep for horses.

+## Marseille tile

+ <i>n.</i> a burnt-clay roofing tile, commonly used esp. on bungalows and State House.
+[Jim writes: Introduced to NZ about 1901 and imported until 1924, after which they were made locally.
+See Salmond <i>Old NZ Houses</i> p 122 etc. An account of the development of the Marseilles tile roof in Australia is in Robin Boyd <i>Australia's Home</i> p.
+151-153.
+Despite its European name and the original provenance of the tile, this term is not in British dictionaries I have seen.
+NSOD has only <i>Marseille ware</i> - a type of pottery produced in Marseilles during the 17th and 18th centuries.
+DEH adds: researching family geneology, I encountered a ship from Marseilles via Genoa to Sydney or NZ in 1909 from Marseille with a cargo of tiles.
+Many Kelburn houses have Marseilles tiles]

 ## marsh

  <i>adj.</i> as a distinguishing epithet in names of plants and birds see bedstraw, buttercup, cress, crake, cudweed; fern, (buckler); grass, foxtail; haloragis, mallow, marigold, pennywort, ragwort, rail, reed, ribbonwood, rush, samphire, speedwell, stachys, thistle